january3/vtree2/docs/reference/plot.vtree_pattern.md

   Additional arguments passed to plot.vtree()

+- sort_by:

+  The variable to sort the nodes by.
+Can be "freq" (default), "n", or any of the variable names in the pattern object.
+If NA, the pattern will be plotted in the order of the rows in the pattern object.

 - palettes:

   A vector of color palettes to use for the nodes.

 - pattern_fill:

-  The fill color for the pattern nodes.
+  The fill color for the pattern nodes (the ones on the left side of the tree, showing how frequent each pattern is).

 - lwidth, lheight: